BarrettT123/CanSat-Team-Cosmos/README.md

 ![banner](teambanner.png)

+(The software I contributed to this project can be found in the CanSat-Team-Cosmos-Software repository)

 Cansat Competition Description:
 - The Cansat competition is a design-build-fly competition that provides teams with an opportunity to experience the design life-cycle of an aerospace system.
 The Cansat